GeppettosParadox/scottevest/README.md

 A great guide to learning Sass is available on the Sass website (we are using the SCSS variant of Sass): [http://sass-lang.com/guide](http://sass-lang.com/guide)

+## Version Control

+Boston Interactive uses Git as its system for version control.
+Version control allows for changes to files to be tracked, commited, etc. Git can be run from the command line, or from an application such as the Github desktop app, or Tower for Mac.

+How to install Git: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+The basics of how to use Git: [https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)